-The trainers of the module were Svitlana Savchuk, a certified business trainer with 15 years of experience in business education and Peter Yarosh, Legal Adviser to the US Department of Justice at the US Embassy in Ukraine.
+The trainers of the module were Svitlana Savchuk, a certified business trainer with 15 years of experience in business education and Peter Jarosz, Legal Adviser to the US Department of Justice at the US Embassy in Ukraine.

 Svitlana Savchuk’s assistant trainer was Tamara Bugaiets, a graduate of the second season of the Program.
-While Roman Shpyrka, a graduate of the second season of the Program, assisted Peter Yarosh with his training functions.
+While Roman Shpyrka, a graduate of the second season of the Program, assisted Peter Jarosz with his training functions.

 During the training, the participants were supervised by the expert of the group – Viktoria Mitko, chair of the Bar Association of Legal Aid Providers (BALAP).